accordproject/concerto/DEVELOPERS.md

 We have very precise rules over how our git commit messages can be formatted.
 This leads to **more readable messages** that are easy to follow when looking through the **project history** and **git logs**.
-But also, we use the git commit messages to **generate the Cicero change log**.
+But also, we use the git commit messages to **generate the Concerto change log**.

 The commit message formatting can be added using a version of typical git workflow.